-n a new project to be led by Dr. Emmanuelle Pales-Espinosa at Stony Brook University, the research team will determine parasite distribution and dynamics in the environment and identify potential reservoirs of bay scallop BSM.
-The project's investigators will also (a) evaluate how temperature regulates disease dynamics and the persistence of parasite cells in the environment, and (b) characterize the genetic diversity of the parasite to test if the current outbreak results from the emergence of a highly virulent strain.
+In a project led by Dr. Emmanuelle Pales-Espinosa at Stony Brook University, the research team aims to determine parasite distribution and dynamics in the environment and identify potential reservoirs of bay scallop BSM.
+The project's investigators are also (a) evaluating how temperature regulates disease dynamics and the persistence of parasite cells in the environment, and (b) characterize the genetic diversity of the parasite to test if the current outbreak results from the emergence of a highly virulent strain.
 The results will further our understanding of BSM disease outbreaks and the basic aspects of the biology and ecology of this emergent parasite.